kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

 A e2e test can verify that deletion will not trigger a new pod creation until the exiting pod is fully deleted.

-If `recreatePodsWhen: TerminatingOrFailed` is specified we would test that pod creation happens closely after deletion.
+If `podReplacementPolicy: TerminatingOrFailed` is specified we would test that pod creation happens closely after deletion.

 <!--
 This question should be filled when targeting a release.